vycke/crinkles.dev/src/pages/blog/scalable-front-end-architecture.md

 This all sounds like overkill for smaller applications, and it often can be.
 You can reduce the complexity in this architecture though.
 When you only have a single API client, you can remove the pub/sub.
 In such a case, you can 'talk' to the API client and the different stores.

-A corresponding project structure for the `app` directory can be something like:
+A corresponding project structure for the `core` directory can be something like:

 ```
 .
 └── core/
     ├── apis/
-    ├── config/
-    ├── actions/
     ├── events/
-    ├── lib/
-    ├── models/
     ├── stores/
     ├── workers/
     └── index.js
 ```

-Most directories within the `app` folder should be self-explanatory by now.
-The `actions` and `models` directories share the same purpose as those inside a module.
-The `lib` directory holds all helper functions (e.g. a `createPubSub` function).
-Last, we can have scheduled events (e.g. an auto sign out event) stored in the `events` directory.
+Most directories within the `core` folder should be self-explanatory by now.
+The `stores` directory holds all different types of persistant information for the application (e.g. session or system tracker).
+The `events` directory holds all scheduled events (e.g. an auto sign out event).
+The displayed PubSub is invoked and exposed in the `index.js` file of the `core` directory.

 ## modules, modules & more modules